denikom72/pyrole-framework/README.md

 # pyrole-framework
-Fullstack-Framework ( js-framewrok and python-mvc-framework )  for role-based Webapplications with a role-configurator on the admin-panel.
-Techstack: Python3,  Javascript-Dom, Mysql
+Tiny-Framework for role-based Webapplications with a ui-role-configurator on the admin-panel.
+Techstack: Python3, wsgi, Javascript, Mysql